-So I bummed this book from a neighbor who is a fellow homeschooler.
+So I bummed this book from a neighbor.
 It’s a book on classic English rhetoric.
 Or verbal style.

-She originally pulled it off her shelf to show me because of the name of the author: Ward Farnsworth.
+She initially pulled it off her shelf to show me because of the name of the author: Ward Farnsworth.

 Not an exact rendering of my last name (it’s Farnworth, no “s”).
 And that’s not pretentious posturing on my part — it has been that way for generations.